-The possibility to match the gate parameters to both modes of the ion motion simultaneously allows for higher gate speeds than single-mode gates.
+The possibility to match the gate parameters to both modes of the ion motion simultaneously allows for higher gate speeds than single-mode gates [29].
 Spin-motion coupling is generated by the magnetic field gradient, which hence determines the speed of the gate.
 Since RF driving is applied to the ions' carrier transitions only, large couplings to both vibrational modes (COM and breathing mode) require large Rabi frequencies.

-Here, a DD sequence with a suitable number of pulses to protect the experimental system against decoherence is constructed by concatenating m of X and Y blocks (see [27] for details).
-In the experiments presented here, a total number of 80 - 160 pulses is used, which yields sequences of m = 16 or m = 32 blocks (AXY-16 and AXY-32 respectively).
+A DD sequence with a suitable number of pulses to protect the experimental system against decoherence is constructed by concatenating m of X and Y blocks (see [32] for details).
+In the experiments presented here, a total number of 80-160 pulses is used, which yields sequences of m = 16 or m = 32 blocks (AXY-16 and AXY-32 respectively).
 The corresponding gate times are given by $m\tau \approx 6$ ms.

-Our current setup does not allow to fully exploit the speed-up that would result from the simultaneous use of multiple modes, since the Rabi frequency is much smaller than the mode frequencies, and consequently, these are not excited.
-We expect to fully exploit this feature in future setups with higher Rabi frequencies.
 The gate is very resource efficient, as it can be implemented with a single driving field per ion and even a single global field is sufficient, if pulses are applied sequentially to both ions.
 For many qubits, signal generators reach their capacity limits, in terms of amplitude resolution, storage capacity, and amplifier power.
 Thus it is beneficial to minimize the number of RF fields for scaling up to larger systems.
 Here, we implemented the gate with one RF driving field per qubit.